risk-first/website/Coding-Bets.md

 ![New Market Bet](images/generated/practices/coding/new-market.png)

-> "People will use the search engine and we can monetize it with advertising".
+> "People will use the search engine and we can monetise it with advertising".

 > "People will buy pet food online"

 > "Bots are the future: let's write one for the insurance business"

-**When you win:**
- - You start a new business
+**When you win** a new business is started.

-**When you lose:**
- - Loss of credibility.
- - Funding dries up.
+**When you lose**  you suffer a loss of credibility, and funding dries up.

 **Reduce the stakes by:**
 - Failing fast.
 Implement the riskiest functionality first.